uruc/Data-Science-Projects/README.md

 # Data Science Projects

 This repository contains a collection of data science projects.
-Each project includes the source code (.qmd or .Rmd), HTML, and PDF files for the presentation (where applicable).
+Each project includes the source code (.qmd or .rmd), HTML, and PDF files for the presentation (where applicable).

 ## How to View